elucian/bee/syntax/structure.md

 ## Code block
 Statements can be contained in blocks of code.

-* begin -- create unconditional local context
 * trial -- create trial/error block of code to handle exceptions
 * when  -- create multi-path conditional selector
+* quest -- create a multi-path value selector
 * scan  -- create visitor block for all elements in a collection
 * cycle -- create unconditional repetitive block of code
 * while -- create conditional repetitive block of code
+* with  -- create a qualifier suppression block/ mapping block

 **notes:**

 * Each block is finalized with a different keyword:
-* It can be: {"ready, done, repeat, next, over"}
+* Closing keyword can be one of: { done, repeat, next };

 ## Driver file